moshiko1988/js-modules-study/README.md

 using a fast compiled language or more efficient algorithms to process data is time lost waiting.

-Many operations, such as writing to the same file, can't be done concurrently; the process that tries to access the file second, or last, finds that the file is **locked** until the process that is writing to it closes it.
+Some operations are unsafe when done concurrently by two different processes.
+To solve this problem, the resource is **locked** by the process that finds it available first, and the one that tries to access it second, third, or last must wait for it to become available again.

-If we were using synchronous I/O, our code would sit, stalled, racking up second spent blocking while that file remains open for writing in another process.
-Node saves us this time through its evented, non-blocking I/O model, letting us schedule a task to be done with the file once it frees up, and execute other code in the meantime.
+If we were using synchronous I/O, our code would sit, stalled, racking up second spent **blocking** while that resource remains locked by another process.
+Node saves us this time through its evented, non-blocking I/O model, letting us schedule a task to be done with the resource once it frees up, and execute other code in the meantime.

 ###What's the catch?